seedaholic.com

 The dainty blooms open from early winter and continue unabated into spring, the main display is often at its best in February, bright among the snowdrops.
 The short, rather square flowers vary from white to rosy-purple with every hue in between, and sometimes of such quantity almost to obscure the leaves.
 The flowers, of whatever colour, invariably bear a darker marking at the apex, around the corolla.

-One day – who knows - some sharp-eyed person may see the first truly white C. coum.
-The albino without a blotch, never before found.
-In the meantime there are few sights which surpass a mixed planting of Cyclamen coum on an early spring morning, perhaps with some lilac crocus somewhere near and a blackbird singing in a tree above, That depends on luck, but plant those cyclamen!
+One day – who knows - some sharp-eyed gardener may grow the truly white Cyclamen coum, the albino without a blotch, which is incredibly rare in the wild.
+In the meantime there are few sights which surpass a mixed planting on an early spring morning, perhaps with some lilac crocus somewhere near and a blackbird singing in a tree above.
+That depends on luck, but plant those cyclamen!

 Growing from seed is quite straightforward, though you may have to wait quite some time before the first flowers appear, typically 18 months to two years.

-Cyclamen have been found to germinate best in total darkness at around 13-16°C (55-60°F).
+Cyclamen have been found to germinate best in total darkness at around 13 to 16°C (55 to 60°F).
 Stored seed can be sown from late winter to mid-spring to flower in autumn of the same year.
 The seed must be soaked in water for 10 hours or more and then rinsed thoroughly before sowing.

 Sow the seed into small pots containing a fairly light, gritty soil and lightly cover with soil.
 Most of the seed should germinate in 28 to 42 days but some may be considerably longer.
 Do not throw away the pots for at least one year.